loubruness/Divorce-model/README.md

 # Divorce-model
 Are you getting divorced ?
 Fill in our survey and find out !

 This project requires the flask, streamlit and requests libraries.
-ALl of them can be installed using the following commands :
+All of them can be installed using the following commands :
 ```pip install flask```
 ```pip install streamlit```
 ```pip install requests```